Wareham is a beautiful Dorset town with a rich but, at times, bloody past.

 Wareham’s the sort of place you can visit in its own right or simply drop into on your way somewhere else.

-At its simplest, for under a pound you can park by the river (provided there’s space) and feed the ducks with a slice or two of stale bread.
+At its simplest, for under a pound you can park by the river (provided there’s space) and feed the ducks.

 Or, you could do the whole Wareham local history package and visit the Museum, walk the town walls, stroll along the river and then indulge in some retail therapy and local refreshment.